-This graph shows the CV variation of the intra-protein replicates run on Immunome slides (red) against Protein Array PX (blue).
+This graph shows the CV variation of the intra-protein replicates run on Immunome slides (dark blue) against Protein Array PX (blue).
 We can observe that the mean CV% for Immunome was only 3.9% and 37% for the protein array PX.

 Immunome is also capable of consistently producing these low CVs across different samples and cases, allowing us to establish the validity of the Immunome array.

 From left to right: the signal ratio for Protein Array PX, as compared to the Immunome array.
 As you can see, the Immunome signals are much cleaner, and has very low background noise, therefore making it easy to interpretable biomarkers.